Quantum-Gravitational Backreaction in the BTZ Background from Curved Momentum Space: Emergent Curved Momentum Space with Minimal Deformation

 So far, we have treated the Latin indices, $a,b,...$ etc, to be the Lorentz indices, where the indices are lowered/raised using the flat metric $\eta_{ab}$ for both $x^a$'s and $p^a$'s and we write $x_a=\eta_{ab}x^b$ and $p^a=\eta^{ab}p_b$.
 Now it is trivial to see that these $x_a$'s can be represented by a vector field on our flat momentum space, $ \mathcal{P}_{\infty} $ as,

 which acts by definition,on any arbitary function $F(p)$ of momentum adjointly as,

-so that their simple commutator algebra can be shown to satisfy \eqref{11} entirely, upto isomorphism.
+so that their simple commutator algebra can be shown to satisfy \eqref{111} entirely, upto isomorphism.

-It is worth recalling that we have already adopted the convention that Lorentz indices $a,b,\dots$ are raised and lowered using the flat metric $\eta_{ab}$.
+Here, $\rho(x_a)$'s can be though of appropriate Hamiltonian vector fields $X_{x^a}$ used in geometric quantization.
+In fact, our construction of $\rho(x_a)$ here was inspired by this geometric quantization.
+We have provided a brief discussion of this geometric quantization in Appendix B. It is worth recalling that we have already adopted the convention that Lorentz indices $a,b,\dots$ are raised and lowered using the flat metric $\eta_{ab}$.
 This ensures that the $x_a$ transform covariantly under $SO(1,2)$, while $x^a$ transform contravariantly.
 Since the metric tensor is a bilinear map on the tangent space,

 Lorentz covariance requires that its components in the $\{x_a\}$ basis be the invariant tensor $\eta_{ab}$, because the Lorentz matrices preserve $\eta_{ab}$ via

 Hence we must have

 which shows that the $\{x_a\}$ furnish a non-holonomic but orthonormal basis on the tangent space of the momentum manifold.